Corporate Governance Principles

 Independent Directors

-O'Reilly defines "independent" director in accordance with legal and stock exchange rules and requirements.
-To be considered independent, the Board must determine that a director has no material relationship with O'Reilly or its affiliates or any executive officer of O'Reilly or his or her affiliates.
-A relationship shall be considered "material" if it would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
+O’Reilly defines “independent” director in accordance with legal and stock exchange rules and requirements.
+To be considered independent, the Board must determine that the director has no material relationship with O’Reilly or its affiliates or any executive officer of O’Reilly and qualifies as independent under Nasdaq listing standards.
+A relationship shall be considered “material” if it would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.

 The Board shall use legal and stock exchange rules and requirements to determine director independence.